 Benefits of a Positive Candidate Experience

 My advice?
-Take stock of your approach to the candidate market.
-And rewire accordingly.
+Take stock of your approach to the candidate market and adjust accordingly.

 Talent Sourcing Secret #2 – Build a Talent Pool

 Again, building a talent pool is no magic solution.
-But once established and nurtured, it will prove a windfall for your hiring success.
+Once established and nurtured, however, it will prove a windfall for your hiring success.

-Just to be clear: a talent pool is a central repository of candidates an organisation grows over time, to tap into as needed.
-These candidates come from a variety of sources: they previously applied for roles with your organisation; they were silver medallists in a job application with your organisation; they’re a referral; they’re an inbound candidate via your website, your careers page, your social media channels or similar.
+A talent pool is a central repository of candidates an organisation grows over time, to tap into as needed.
+These candidates come from a variety of sources: they previously applied for roles with your organisation; they were silver medallists in a job application with your organisation; they’re a referral; they’re an inbound candidate through your website, your careers page, your social media channels or similar.

 As communications and HR processes are increasingly digitised, it makes logistical and strategic sense to establish a pool of talent for your business.
-If you miss out on a quality hire (FTE or contractor), keeping them in your sphere of engagement over time, empirically pays dividends.
+If you miss out on a quality hire (FTE or contractor), keeping them in your sphere of engagement over time pays dividends.

 Of all my secrets on this topic, I’d say this one is potentially the most lucrative.